kareemessam09/OmO/README.md

 # OmO 🎬

-A Kotlin-based Android app that displays movie details and posters using the IMDB API.
+A Kotlin-based Android app that displays movie details and posters using the TMDB API.
 The app leverages modern Android development tools and best practices for a smooth user experience.

 ## Features
 - **Movie Details and Posters**: Fetches data from the TMDB API.